aHaugl/OV_Orbit_BLE_Course/README.md

 If you're struggling at this point in time, please feel free to have a look at the solution for this point in time located in the [temp_files\Step_3.0_sol](https://github.com/aHaugl/OV_Orbit_BLE_Course/tree/main/temp_files/Step_3.0_sol).
 This partial solution also works as a jump start for both method 2 and the optional steps for method 1.

 #### Method 1 - Optional steps: Modify the pwm_led0 instance to drive the servo motor
+This part is to showcase how you can reconfigure existing peripheral devices such as the predefined pwm_led0 instance to something else.
+It is a section that is defined to break apart some of the abstraction layers that comes with overlayfiles and devicetree, but if you're not up for the challenge it is also completely fine to move on to Method 2.
+I do however recommend that you give it a try and see if you're able to go through it since it should give you some deeper understanding over how devices and peripherals works in NCS.
+We should have plenty of time for you to go through both methods.

-If you open your nrf52840dk_nrf52840.dts, which is our standard board file, we can see what pwm_led0 looks like by default:
+Now to the steps for how to do this: If you open your nrf52840dk_nrf52840.dts, which is our standard board file, we can see what pwm_led0 looks like by default:

 [pwm_led device](https://github.com/nrfconnect/sdk-zephyr/blob/93ad09a7305328387936b68059b63f64efd44f60/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts#L48-L53)  default configuration |
 ------------ |
 <img src="https://github.com/aHaugl/OV_Orbit_BLE_Course/blob/main/images/Step3.3.png" width="1000"> |

 ```
 	pwmleds {